-Apple Inc. has became one of the world’s top corporations, generating billions of dollars annually.
+Apple Inc. has become one of the world’s top corporations, generating billions of dollars annually.

-Apple provides jobs worldwide, introduces astonishing new technologies and products.
+Apple provides jobs worldwide and introduces astonishing new technologies and products.

 The company upends the apple carts of technology, politics, social events, and more.